About the course:

 The SEO Bootcamp for Volunteer Organizations: How to Increase Your Website Rankings and Attract Qualified Prospects in 2021 is a 5-session, 8-week course that will meet bi-weekly beginning in February.
 Each session is 1.5 hours with 60 minutes of teaching and 20-30 minutes of Q&A. Each session includes case study data, homework assignments, and step-by-step guidance.

-- Session 1: How to Craft an SEO Strategy for Your organization
+- Session 1: How to Craft an SEO (search engine optimization) Strategy for Your organization

 - Sessions 2: What Prospective Volunteers Are Actually Searching For — And How to Ensure Your Website (Not Your Competitors’) Serves Them a Quality Answer

 - Session 3: SEO Optimization Tactics That Will Improve Rankings and Your Website’s UX

 - Session 4: How to Analyze SEO Performance and Make Strategic Adjustments Month-Over-Month